JINSCOP/ngx-app-frame/docs/articles/concept-theme-system.md

 ## Component Variables

-Then, for each component of the oliveui Components, there is a list of variables you can change.
+Then, for each component of the ngx-app-frame Components, there is a list of variables you can change.
 For example - header component variables:

 ```scss